morrah/wpbf/README.rst

 wpbf is a bruteforce tool to remotely test password strength, username enumeration and plugin detection on a WordPress site.

+What is changed compared to original version
+^^^^^^^^^^^

+Using generator to read wordlist without loading it to RAM (in original version I had an OutOfMemory exception with large wordlist-files every time);
+Using gevent-library instead of threading;
+Removed stats like "passwords per second" and "estimated time" 'coz don't use original's task_queue - have to fix it someday.

 Description
 ^^^^^^^^^^^